gusroboticus/gusroboticus/README.md

 - 👋 Hi, I’m @gusroboticus
-- 👀 I’m interested in Blockchain development
+- 👀 I’m interested in Blockchain, Substrate and Ink! development
-- 🌱 I’m currently learning Substrate
+- 🌱 I’m currently learning Rust and Substrate
 - 💞️ I’m looking to collaborate on all things Blockchain
 - 📫 How to reach me messegee.com